ZYX2222/hERG_Blockers_Classification/README.md

 Main components of the model.

 ### saved_model
-The best trained model (model.pt).
+The best trained classification model (model.pt).

 ## Commands